caged/tile-stitch/readme.md

 script/bootstrap
 ```

 Open up the server to pull up a debug grid view.
-Each grid contains its signature as z,x,y.
+Each grid contains a tile signature as z,x,y.

 ```
 script/server